Background and Work

 Exhibitions and Publications

 Takeda has exhibited at Hunter Dunbar Projects, Dobrinka Salzman Gallery, Cavin-Morris Gallery, Colony, Egg Collective, Flux Factory, and Ise Foundation (NYC); Centre de design de l'UQAM (Canada); Oriel Myrddin Gallery and Smiths Row (UK); Micheko Galerie (Munich); Nishi Galllery (Melbourne); Arteque and Ozone Design Center (Tokyo); and elsewhere.
-Her work has appeared in Confluences in Art: from the Old and New Worlds; Weaving – Contemporary Makers on the Loom; The Perfect Imperfect; Warp and Weft: Woven Textiles in Fashion, Art and Design; Whitewall, Cultured, Architectural Digest, Surface, Metropolis, Curbed, The New York Times, Dwell, Wallpaper, Souen, Interior Design, Kinfolk, Cool Hunting, OEN, Casa Vogue, Elle Décor, Bare Journal, Interni, among other book, journal and web publications.
+Her work has appeared in Confluences in Art: from the Old and New Worlds; Weaving – Contemporary Makers on the Loom; The Perfect Imperfect; Warp and Weft: Woven Textiles in Fashion, Art and Design; Whitewall, Cultured, Architectural Digest, Surface, Metropolis, The New York Times, Dwell, Wallpaper, Curbed, Souen, Interior Design, Kinfolk, Cool Hunting, OEN, Casa Vogue, Elle Décor, Bare Journal, Interni, among other book, journal and web publications.

 For further information, please contact info@hirokotakeda.com.